Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==
+= 3.2 =
+* Improved automated cache purging - The automatic cache purge has been improved, primarily in 3 areas.
+Whenever a post/term gets deleted then the cache gets purged.
+Whenever an attachment gets updated (resized, cropped etc.) we purge cache for URLs, including all image sizes if the attachment is an image.
+Whenever a post gets excluded from the FPC (full page cache) then we also purge cache.
+* Custom cache TTL per post type - One can now control the cache TTL (time-to-live) per post type.
+This allows for more fine-grained cache control.
+* More fine-grained access control to cache purge feature - Previously only administrators could purge cache.
+This is now changed using more fine-grained capability checks - administrators and editors can now purge cache, while authors can purge cache for their own posts.
+Contributors and subscribers cannot purge cache.
+* Better Jetpack compatibility - Previously the Jetpack Site Accelerator was in conflict with Servebolt’s Accelerated Domains (ACD).
+This is now fixed with Site Accelerator being disabled whenever ACD or ACD Image Resize-feature is active.
+* Menu cache performance feature - We’ve added a new performance enhancing feature - WordPress menu cache.
+This usually decreases TTFB with several milliseconds, even for menus with few items.
+The feature also includes automatic cache purge whenever a menu gets updated.
+* Translation loader performance feature - We’ve added a new performance enhancing feature - improved WordPress translations file loader.
+Whenever WordPress loads the translations from MO-files this causes a lot disk I/O. This feature will cache the MO-file using transients which in return decreases the loading time.

 = 3.1.1 =
 * Added index to column "parent_id" in the queue table to improve query performance.